nsafa/keras_models/README.md

 I modified some of the models (ResNet50 and VGG19) under [keras/applications](https://github.com/fchollet/keras/tree/master/keras/applications).
+DenseNet is adapted from [flyyufelix/cnn_finetune](https://github.com/flyyufelix/cnn_finetune).

 ### Added L2 weight decay
 Keras doesn't allow adding regularization to model instances.
 It has to be added while building the model.
 This means that loading an ImageNet pre-trained model and fine-tuning it with regularization is not possible.
 I updated the model building functions to take an L2 weight decay parameter, and apply it to all layers.